pauljonescodes/Rutgers-University-Notes/Computer Science/Design and Analysis of Computer Algorithms.md

-specific parts of a HW assignment, or an exam, staple a sheet of paper on the graded item, stating specifically but very briefly what parts of that document you wish to have reviewed and forward it to Athanasios Krontiris, who will handle the process of communicating with the instructor and the other TAs.
+specific parts of a HW assignment, or an exam, staple a sheet of paper on the graded item, stating specifically but very briefly what parts of that document you wish to have reviewed and forward it to Athanasios Krontiris, who will handle the ocess of communicating with the instructor and the other TAs.
 Please refrain from verbal arguments about grades with the instructor or with any of the TAs.
 We will try to get back to you within two weeks.
 The deadline for submitting such requests